mohitshrivastava450/SQL-repo/README.md

-# SQL-repo
+# SQL Repository
-A repository for sql files
+I have created this repository for uploading sql files